jjbailey/sentinal/README.md

     expire:   log retention, units = m, H, D, W, M, Y; 0 = no expiration (off)
     retmin:   minimum number of logs to retain; 0 = none (off)
     retmax:   maximum number of logs to retain; 0 = no max (off)
+    terse:    option to record or suppress file removal notices (false)
     postcmd:  command to run after log closes or rotates, %n = filename

 `section` is the section name.
 It must be unique in the INI file.